 #14 Drink Local at Vancouver Craft Beer Bars

-There are 7 breweries that can be reached on a short walk within the downtown area – and several more in nearby neighborhoods.
+There are several breweries that can be reached on a short walk within the downtown area – and even more in nearby neighborhoods.
 So, go ahead and hoist a local pint – it’s one of the fun activities in Vancouver, WA!

-Get all the details in our blog post, Craft Breweries in Vancouver, Washington!
+Get all the details in our article, Top Craft Breweries in Vancouver, Washington!

 You don’t have to go far to find good food in Vancouver, Washington.
 Several of the city’s finest eateries are located on Main Street along the stretch from Downtown to Uptown Village.
 That said, there are a few worthy Vancouver, WA restaurants off Main Street, too!

-The best place to eat breakfast in Vancouver, Washington is the Bleu Door Bakery, which churns out tasty pastries and hearty biscuits and gravy (and don’t miss the beignets on Saturdays!).
+The best place to eat breakfast in Vancouver, Washington is the Bleu Door Bakery, which churns out tasty pastries and hearty biscuits and gravy.
+Don’t miss the beignets on Saturdays!
 Another local café on Main Street is Mon Ami, which serves excellent coffee and crepes.
-And as of 2022, all you Voodoo Doughnut disciples can get your sugary fix in VanWa as well!
+And all you Voodoo Doughnut disciples can get your sugary fix in VanWa as well!

 New to the Vancouver, WA burger food scene, Bless Your Heart Burgers are getting rave reviews.
 We have yet to sample these hearty masterpieces, but the chili smash burger looks incredible!